ccowmu/ccowmu.org/README.md

 	- Ensure you haven’t hard-coded absolute paths in templates; we use relative links in the minutes templates.
 - RSS feed location:
 	- Use `index.xml` for feeds (root: `/index.xml`, minutes: `/minutes/index.xml`).

-## Deployment

-Deploy to cclub.cs.wmich.edu: rsync or copy the `public/` folder to the web root.